-The Authority typically receives its income in cash (e.g., from taxes and grants) before it pays for its expenditure in cash (e.g., through payroll and invoices).
-It also holds reserves for future expenditure and collects local taxes on behalf of other local authorities and Central Government.
-These activities, plus the timing of borrowing decisions, may lead to a cash flow surplus which is invested in accordance with guidance from CIPFA.
-The daily balance of treasury management investments is expected to fluctuate between £20m and £50m during the 2022/23 financial year.
+The Authority typically receives its income in cash (e.g. from taxes and grants) before it pays for its expenditure in cash (e.g. through payroll and invoices).
+It also holds reserves for future expenditure and collects local taxes on behalf of other local authorities and central government.
+These activities, plus the timing of borrowing decisions, may lead to a cash flow surplus which is invested in accordance with guidance from the Chartered Institute of Public Finance and Accountancy.
+The daily balance of treasury management investments is expected to fluctuate between £20m and £50m during the forthcoming financial year.